An Impartial Good Buying Guide

-- What is the thickness of the carcasses and what material is used?
+- What thickness are the carcasses and what material is used?
 Pay attention to the backs which are hidden from view and may be of poorer quality materials.

 - Do the backs of the carcasses cover the total size of the unit?

 - Are the carcasses acrylic bonded to ensure no peeling?

 - Are the carcasses rigid and supplied complete, with hinges and doors fitted?
 This can reduce the fitting price considerably.